scheinerman/SimplePosets.jl/README.md

 ## Linear extensions

-The file `linear_extensions.jl` contains functions to find one or all linear extensions of a poset.
+The file `linear_extensions.jl`  in the `src` folder contains functions to find one or all linear extensions of a poset.
 This module is not loaded by default and so requires the command `include("linear_extensions.jl")`.

 **Note**: The function `all_linear_extensions` uses the `Memoize` module which can be installed with `Pkg.add("Memoize")`.